cgreenhalgh/daoplayer/docs/fileformat.md

 `totalTime`: time in seconds since this composition was started (float).

 `trackTime`: time in seconds of current playout point within track (float).
 This is currently a slightly conservative estimate (i.e. part of a second into the future), and is only available to code within the context of a track ref, i.e. a dynamic volume or dynamic track position expression.

+`currentSection`: currently playing section of current track; only available within a dynamic track position expression.
+Null if no current section, else an Object with fields:
+- `name`: name of current section (string)
+- `startTime`: track time in seconds when current section started (float)
+- `endTime`: track time in seconds when current section will end (float)

 `activity`: one of `NOGPS`, `STATIONARY`, `WALKING` (future?: `RUNNING`, `FASTD`)